CBI to conduct forensic psychological assessment of nine arrested in Birbhum killings

 "The affected families have told us that they were unable to identify the bodies.
 The DNA tests will help us in identifying them," the officer said.

+CBI sleuths seized two e-rickshaws and a motorcycle, which the villagers claimed were used to bring bombs and jars filled with petrol, an official said.

+"The vehicles were seized from neighbouring Kumadda village.
+We have got eye-witnesses who saw people using these vehicles to bring in bombs and petrol-filled jars," he said.

-Charred bodies of the eight people were recovered from Bogtui village in Rampurhat police station area of the district, hours after the murder of the TMC leader.
+Charred bodies of eight people were recovered from Bogtui village in Rampurhat police station area of the district, hours after the murder of the TMC leader and panchayat leader Bhadu Sheikh.

 The incident, which happened on March 21, sent shockwaves across the nation with the Calcutta High Court directing the CBI to take over the probe.